Sequoia National Park: European settlement

+Park status

+President Benjamin Harrison ultimately signed legislation that established the Sequoia National Park on 25 September 1890, becoming the second national park established in the United States, and ending logging in the area.

+Buffalo Soldiers

 Another consequence of the Giant Forest becoming Sequoia National Park was the shift in park employment.
 Prior to the incorporation by the National Park Service, the park was managed by US army troops of the 24th Regiment of Infantry and the 9th Regiment of Cavalry, better known as the Buffalo Soldiers.
 These segregated troops, founded in 1866, were African-American men from the South, an invaluable demographic to the military with the lowest rates of desertion.
 The Buffalo Soldiers completed park infrastructure projects as well as park management duties, helping to shape the role of the modern-day park ranger.
 The Buffalo Soldiers rose to this position due to a lack of funding for the park which led to an inability to hire civilians.

 The third African American West Point graduate, Captain Charles Young led the cavalries of Buffalo Soldiers in the Sequoia and General Grant Parks.
 Young landed this post as a result of the segregation rampant throughout the Army: as a black man, he was not permitted to head any combat units.
-He did, however, demonstrate his leadership capability through his initiatives in the National Park delegating park infrastructure projects, hosting tourists and politicians, and setting a standard of a strong work ethic into his men.
+He did demonstrate his leadership capability through his initiatives in the national park delegating park infrastructure projects, hosting tourists and politicians, and setting a standard of a strong work ethic into his men.
 Young was also a prominent figure regarding the early conservation of Sequoia National Park.
 He greenlighted the dedication of trees in honor of prominent figures as a means of promoting their preservation.
 One such example is the Redwood dedicated to the escaped slave and activist, Booker T Washington.
 Young also argued to the Secretary of the Interior that the lack of enforcement of forest protection laws allowed the detrimental practices of logging and the popular tourist hobby of carving names into the redwoods to continue.

-To combat this, Young increased patrolling of troops around heavily trafficked areas and initiated a proposal to buy out private landowners surrounding Sequoia to further buffer the protected area.
+Sierra Club

-The land buyouts Young initiated were just the beginning of increasing the area of Sequoia National Park.
-The park has expanded several times over the decades to its present size; one of the most significant expansions took place in 1926 and was advocated for by Susan Thew Parks.
-One of the most recent expansions occurred in 1978, when grassroots efforts, spearheaded by the Sierra Club, fought off attempts by the Walt Disney Corporation to purchase a high-alpine former mining site south of the park for use as a ski resort.
+An expansions occurred in 1978, when grassroots efforts, spearheaded by the Sierra Club, fought off attempts by the Walt Disney Company to purchase a high-alpine former mining site south of the park for use as a ski resort.
 This site known as Mineral King was annexed to the park.
 Its name dates back to early 1873 when the miners in the area formed the Mineral King Mining District.
 Mineral King is the highest-elevation developed site within the park and a popular destination for backpackers.

+The national park was partially closed in September 2020 due to the SQF Complex Fire, and fully closed in mid-September through mid-December 2021 due to the KNP Complex Fire.